putriayu101/Sales-Performance-Analysis-Revenue-Forecasting-Excel/Intermediate - Sales Analysis  - Pivot Table & Pivot Chart/README.md

 - **Customer Segmentation** <br>
     <img width="621" height="352" alt="image" src="https://github.com/user-attachments/assets/778d1276-1c51-46b0-8263-046f26b89628" />
-  - The West is the most profitable region per transaction with the highest average spend of IDR 360,469, even though it does not have the highest number of transactions (32 orders).
-The strategic focus is on upselling to increase the average spend closer to the total average price.
+  - The **West is the most profitable region per transaction with the highest average spend of IDR 360,469**, even though it does not have the highest number of transactions (32 orders). **The strategic focus is on upselling** to increase the average spend closer to the total average price.
-  - East is the main transaction area with 38 orders, but has a low average spend (IDR 296,447).
+  - **East is the main transaction area with 38 orders**, but has a low average spend (IDR 296,447).
-  - North has a strong average spend (IDR 322,000) despite having the fewest transactions (30 orders).
+  - **North has a strong average spend (IDR 322,000)** despite having the fewest transactions (30 orders).
-  - South is the most underperforming region as it has the lowest number of transactions (30 orders) and the lowest average spend (IDR 291,000).
+  - **South is the most underperforming region as it has the lowest number of transactions (30 orders) and the lowest average spend (IDR 291,000)**.
 The South region requires in-depth assistance in terms of promotion to increase the number of customers and pricing strategies to increase spending value.
   - Based on the data, the West & North regions have customers with high purchasing power.
 Therefore, the strategic focus is on maintaining loyalty to keep transaction values high.

 - **Product Performance** <br>
     <img width="630" height="402" alt="image" src="https://github.com/user-attachments/assets/865ba5b5-bd3e-4fdc-a1f2-3ea35e061fdb" />
-  - Shoes: The top-performing product (23.7%) and our primary revenue driver, capturing nearly a quarter of the total market share.
+  - **Shoes: The top-performing product (23.7%) and our primary revenue driver**, capturing nearly a quarter of the total market share.
-  - T-Shirt: A strong secondary performer with consistent demand, maintaining a solid 14.9% contribution.
+  - **T-Shirt: A strong secondary performer** with consistent demand, maintaining a solid 14.9% contribution.
-  - Headphone: A key growth product in the electronics segment, showing a healthy double-digit market share.
+  - **Headphone: A key growth product in the electronics segment**, showing a healthy double-digit market share.
-  - Mouse & Hoodie: Supporting categories that provide steady volume and complete our core product ecosystem.
+  - **Mouse & Hoodie: Supporting categories that provide steady volume and complete our core product ecosystem.**

 ## 📊Dashboard
 Excel simple dashboard from this project: